Appeals court revives Oracle's billion-dollar copyright claim against Google

 Oracle is seeking royalties for Google’s use of some of the Java language, while Google argues it should be able to use Java without paying a fee.

-Reporting by Jan Wolfe; Editing by Chizu Nomiyama and Frances Kerry
+Reporting by Jan Wolfe; Editing by Frances Kerry and Richard Chang